airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 -   The file descriptor that we want to read from or write to.

-Let's look at our reading function first:
+Let's look at our reading function first in `read-records.s`:

         .code32                             # Generate 32-bit code.
         .include "linux.s"                  # Common Linux Definitions.